voki97/yacht-booking-application/backend/BackendDOC.md

 - **Controllers**: Handle incoming HTTP requests, process the requests, and return appropriate HTTP responses.
 They define RESTful API endpoints for interacting with the application.

 - **Models**: Define entity classes representing domain objects such as yachts, bookings, and discounts.
 These classes are typically annotated with JPA annotations for database mapping.
+More about entity models is described in [model documentation](src/main/java/com/example/yachtbookingapp/model/EntityModelDOC.md).

 - **Repositories**: Provide interfaces for interacting with the database using Spring Data JPA.
 They extend `JpaRepository`.